Penal Code 266i covers pandering charges in California.

 - Prison time of up to six years

 A conviction of pandering to a minor has additional consequences.
 Individuals convicted of this act must register as sex offenders in California.
 Individuals who do not register as sex offenders are committing an additional crime.
-Call us at (310) 997-4688 to learn more.

-Defenses for Pandering Accusations in California
+What Defenses Work for Pandering Charges?

 Building a defense against pandering accusations in California is very important.
 Our team understands which defenses can work in your situation.
 Based on your unique legal needs, a lawyer may focus on showing that:

-- You didn’t mean to persuade someone to engage in prostitution.
+- You didn’t mean to persuade someone to engage in prostitution

-- You were falsely accused of pandering.
+- You got falsely accused of pandering

-- You were subject to entrapment by the police.
+- You were subject to entrapment by the police

 Entrapment occurs when police officers overstep their legal bounds.
 They may do this if they try to pressure or threaten you into committing a crime while undercover.
 We can help you if you have experienced entrapment here in California.

 A Los Angeles criminal defense lawyer can focus on getting your charges reduced.
 We know how to build your defense for an entrapment charge.
-Call us today.

-Work with a Lawyer to Handle Pandering Charges
+Work With a Lawyer to Handle Pandering Charges